AI Voice Agents for Irish Property Management: Handle Tenant Calls 24/7

 Cost vs. Hiring Reception Staff

-Here's where the maths becomes clear.
+Here's where the math gets interesting.

-A typical AI voice agent for property management costs €500-2,000 for setup and customisation, then €300-500 per month for ongoing service.
-Some providers charge per minute of calls (around €0.10-0.20 per minute).
-For a portfolio of 20-50 properties handling 80-120 calls per week, you're looking at roughly €400-600 per month all-in.
+A typical AI voice agent for property management runs €500-2,000 to set up and customize, then €300-500 a month ongoing.
+Some providers charge per minute of calls (about €0.10-0.20 per minute).
+For a portfolio of 20-50 properties handling 80-120 calls a week, you're looking at roughly €400-600 a month all-in.

-The real ROI comes from captured business:
+The real ROI comes from business you actually capture.

-• Fewer maintenance delays and tenant complaints.
+You'll also have fewer maintenance delays and tenant complaints.
 When maintenance is logged and triaged immediately, you prevent escalations to RTB complaints.
 Avoiding one RTB dispute (which costs €500-2,000 in admin time and potential lost deposit recovery) pays for the system several times over.

 Integration with Your Existing Systems